maoschanz/drawing/CONTRIBUTING.md

 The `data` directory contains data useless to the execution (app icons, desktop launcher, settings schemas, appdata, …).

-According to some people, it should contain the UI resources, but i don't care: resources used by the app (`.ui` files, in-app icons, …) are in `src`, along with the python code.
+According to some people, this directory should contain the UI resources, but here no: resources used by the app (`.ui` files, in-app icons, …) are in `src`, along with the python code.

 <!-- TODO ![UML diagrams](docs/uml.png) -->